pmean/build-website/text/pending/generative-ai-for-statistics.md

 When you publish your work on the Internet, you have the option of using a Creative Commons open source license.
 This is a popular choice on the Internet.
 There are several license options.
 You can require that anyone using your content has to [cite the original source][cc-by-4.0].
 You can require that they only use your content for [non-commercial purposes][cc-by-nc-4.0].
 You can require that they use your content [only in an unmodified form][cc-by-nd-4.0] (no derivative works).

 Any one of these licenses could be seen as forbidding the use of your content in training a neural net.
 Well maybe not.
-The companies creating these generative AI models would argue that their use of your content falls under the fair use provisions of copyright law.
+The companies creating these Generative AI models would argue that their use of your content falls under the fair use provisions of copyright law.
 Well, maybe, but I doubt it.

 ## More restrictive copyrights